Mattie DelVecchio (BS 2014 in Business & Enterprise Management, with Italian Language)

 I’ve had two mentors from my time at Wake Forest who I still go to today to talk through work, life, and large decisions.
 Holly Brower and John Ceneviva were two professors who took me under their wing while I was a student and I have been able to grow and develop so much by having them both as sounding boards.
 Professionally, I have found a sponsor in my former boss at Hilton, he’s someone who I know will speak up on my behalf when I’m not in the room.
 I’ve learned how important it is to both have mentors and sponsors in my corner.

 What advice would you give to current Wake Forest students and/or young alumni who are about to start their first professional job?

 Stay true to yourself and your values.
 No job is worth losing who you are or what is important to you.
 I fully believe ambition is important but so are your family, friends, and health.
 Also, no job is too small (or big) for you to do.
 People notice when you take the time to help others and do something that may not be in your job description.

 What are your future career goals or plans?
 How are you being intentional about working towards them?

 Looking far into the future, I’d love to be a CMO…one day.
 For now, I’m making sure that I when I look to change jobs, I do so in a strategic way, to ensure I am gaining new experiences and a different perspective.
 I am also actively building my network and making sure that those in my network know my skills, passion, and work ethic.
 I’m also committed to continuously learning.
 I love to read about great leaders and what new things are happening in the marketing and business world to keep my mind and perspective fresh.

-Story published in April 2019.
+Story updated in October 2021.
 For current updates about Mattie, visit her LinkedIn page.